'Move on' - British PM tries to draw line under adviser row

 Johnson has repeatedly backed his adviser, and on Wednesday in front of lawmakers, several of whom directly challenged the prime minister, he again voiced his support for a man who, he said, had spent a lengthy amount of time explaining himself.

 That strategy appears to be a risky one.
-Opinion polls show that faith in the British leader has tumbled since the story broke on Friday in The Mirror and The Guardian newspapers, and some of his own Conservative lawmakers have called for Cummings to be sacked.
+Opinion polls show that faith in Johnson has tumbled since the story broke on Friday in The Mirror and The Guardian newspapers, and some of his Conservative lawmakers have called for Cummings to go.

 “It’s been a very, very frustrating episode and I understand why people ... have been so concerned, because this country is going through a horrendously difficult time,” Johnson told a parliamentary committee.